Rellotscrewdriver/neovim_config/README.md

 # Introduction

 Hello!
 This is my personal neovim configuration for Linux with various plugins configured. it evolves as I learn more about neovim and become more proficient in using neovim. <br />
-I wouldn't recommend cloning this repo and replace your own config, especially on other platforms since some configs for only for linux! <br />
+I wouldn't recommend cloning this repo and replace your own config, especially on other platforms since <br />
 Good configurations are personal, built over time with a lot of polish.

 # Install and setup